The California CORE Project will reopen July 18. Visit the Implementation Manual. Read Now

 Dealers and Manufacturers

 I represent a dealership.
 How do I apply for a voucher?
-Dealers must be approved to submit voucher requests on behalf of purchasers.
-Dealers or manufacturers who sell CORE-eligible equipment should contact [email protected] to begin the approval process.
+Dealers must be approved to submit voucher requests on behalf of Purchasers.
+Dealers or Manufacturers who sell CORE-eligible equipment should contact [email protected] to begin the Dealer Enrollment Process.
 Further instructions can be found here.

 I’m having trouble accessing the Voucher Processing Center, what should I do?
-You should reach out to [email protected].
-A VPC account may be deactivated if a dealer has not logged in for more than a year.
-We can help you restore access.
+You should reach out to [email protected], the Voucher Processing Center Team can help you restore access.

 What documents are required throughout the voucher-request and redemption processes?
 To submit a voucher request, an approved dealer must submit a Purchase Order that reflects CORE funding.
-Government entities may submit a letter of intent in lieu of a purchase order.
-Begin the voucher-request process by contacting the Voucher Processing Center at [email protected].
+Government entities may submit a Letter of Intent (LOI) in lieu of a purchase order.
+Commercial harbor craft vouchers can also use an LOI instead of a purchase order.
+Begin the voucher request process by contacting the Voucher Processing Center at [email protected]

 My co-worker is CORE-eligible.
 Can I use their Voucher Processing Center login?
-No, you cannot.
+No.

 Is equipment that is delivered/titled/paid for prior to a voucher request submittal eligible for funding?
 No.

-How does a vehicle become CORE-eligible?
-Vehicle eligibility is administered by the California Air Resources Board.
+How does equipment become CORE-eligible?
+The California Air Resources Board administers equipment eligibility.
 Learn more HERE.

 Is funding available for retrofitting?
-Yes, conversions of certain equipment are eligible through CORE.
+Yes, conversions of certain equipment are eligible for funding.